aliasrobotics/RVD/README.md

 This repository contains Alias Robotics' Robot Vulnerability and Database (RVD), an attempt to register and record robot vulnerabilities and weaknesses.

 Vulnerabilities are rated according to the [Robot Vulnerability Scoring System (RVSS)](https://github.com/aliasrobotics/RVSS).
 For a discussion regarding terminology and the difference between robot vulnerabilities, robot weaknesses or robot bugs refer to [Appendix A](#appendix-a-vulnerabilities-weaknesses-bugs-and-more).
-In the content below we use the term vulnerability to refer to all of these flaws.

 **Alias Robotics supports hacker-powered robot security in close collaboration with original robot manufacturers.
 By no means we encourage or promote the unauthorized tampering with running robotic systems.
 This can cause serious human harm and material damages.**

-## Robot vulnerabilities
+## Robot vulnerabilities (and weaknesses)

 <details><summary><b>Robot vulnerabilities by robot component</b></summary>